Venous Interventions

 Oregon Health & Science University

-John Kaufman, MD, FSIR
+John Kaufman, MD, FSIR, MS

-Dotter Interventional Institute/OHSU
+Dotter Interventional Institute

 During venous interventions, coaxial deployment of different types of stents may be required to preserve luminal gain.
 We characterized the impact on crush resistance and post-compression stent diameter recovery when balloon-expandable (BE) and self-expanding (SE) stents are deployed coaxially.